How to Use Job Descriptions

 Helping Your Team to Achieve Its Goals

 Use your team members' job descriptions to provide a sense of how and where each person fits into your organization.
-In particular, emphasize why individual roles exist and make sure that each person understands the value of what he or she does.
+In particular, emphasize why individual roles exist and make sure that each person understands the value of what they do.

 Consider having regular catch-up meetings with your team members to review company goals and how they relate to each section of their particular job descriptions.
 Our article, Using OKRs, explains how to do this in more detail.

-This focus on the job description should give your team member a clear sense of his priorities and goals.
-It should also allow you to focus on any part of his role in which he has excelled, and to praise him for that.
+This focus on the job description should give your team member a clear sense of their priorities and goals.
+It should also allow you to focus on any part of their role in which they have excelled, and to praise them for that.

 Be careful to avoid suggesting anything that goes against your person's contract of employment, which is legally binding.
 Also, take care to stay within your organization's performance review process.
 Most such processes will, in any case, take job descriptions as their starting points.